CudoVentures/cosmos-sdk/README.md

 ## Disambiguation

 This Cosmos-SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.

+## Changes to Cudos fork of cosmos-sdk

+Below are described the changes that Cudos have implemented to the cosmos-sdk for the purpose of Cudos Network.

+### update: tendermint 0.34.19

+There was an issue with older versions of Tendermint, where under heavy load connections between nodes would drop and never come back again, until the node is restarted.
+In Tendermint v0.34.19 this was fixed and that is the reason for this preemptive update.